zerowidth/gh-shorthand.alfredworkflow/README.md

 ### Meta

 * `ghc` opens an editor for `~/.gh-shorthand.yml` to configure the `gh-shorthand`  script backing this workflow.
 See the [`gh-shorthand` configuration](https://github.com/zerowidth/gh-shorthand#configuration) docs for more information.
-* `ghtt` opens a terminal in this workflow's directory.
-* `ghto` opens this workflow's directory in Finder.

 ## RPC annotation